Skip to main content

 scrollable

 • Numerical values in the scenario descriptions and graphs represent the deviation from values expected prior to the Industrial Revolution.
-Extreme refers to weather events with a probability of occurring once in 10 years.
+"Extreme" refers to weather events with a probability of occurring once in 10 years.

 Assessment of Impact on Our Business